UniversalSuperBox/jps-gsx-robot/README.md

 These values specify the username and password used to sign in to the JPS.
 This user must have the permissions needed to view Advanced Computer Searches and Advanced Device Searches, and must be able to update GSX records for all of these.
 We're still unsure exactly what these needed permissions are.

+#### JAMF_SEARCH_TYPE

+Contains "mobiledevice" or "computer", for the type of search that you will be executing jps-gsx-robot on.

-#### JAMF_DEVICE_SEARCH
+#### JAMF_SEARCH_ID

-Contains the ID of a mobile device search. jps-gsx-robot will read this list of devices and initiate the GSX inventory lookup on them.
+Contains the ID of an advanced search.
+The type of search (computer or mobile device) is determined by JAMF_SEARCH_TYPE. jps-gsx-robot will read this list of devices and initiate the GSX inventory lookup on them.

 ### Run jps-gsx-robot